slang-i18n/slang/README.md

 }
 ```

 Similarly to plurals, the parameter name is `context` by default.
-You can change that by adding a hint using brackets.
+You can change that by adding a hint.

 ```json
 {